vivekNarayanan/PropertyPublisher/README.md

 Creating a information page to show the list of users attached to the server.
 Encrypting the properties file as soon as the properties are published.
 Authorization based properties publishing.

+# How to use?
+# Server
+1. Download the PropertiesSender.
+2. Execute the Main Class
+3. This will start publishing the property file in http.

+# Client